chandandanjo/realEstateIndia-scraper/README.md

-# realEstateIndia-scraper
+# RealEstateIndia Property Scraper
-Fetch property records along with contact details from https://www.realestateindia.com/ in xlsx format.

-### NOTE : PLEASE FILL THE USER DETAILS IN contact_details FUNCTION OF realEstateIndia.py BEFORE EXECUTION.
-### NOTE : IF YOU DON'T WANT TO SAVE THE HTML FILES OF EACH PROPERTY THEN REMOVE IT FROM create_files & single_page FUNCTIONS IN realEstateIndia.py BEFORE EXECUTION.

-#### SOME IMPORTANT POINTS :
+This Python script is designed to scrape property records, including contact details, from [RealEstateIndia](https://www.realestateindia.com/).
+It saves the data in an xlsx format for easy access and analysis.

+## Important Notes
+Before running the script, please ensure the following:

+1. Fill in your user details in the `contact_details` function of `realEstateIndia.py` to enable the contact information retrieval feature.

+2. If you don't want to save HTML files for each property, you can remove that functionality from the `create_files` and `single_page` functions in `realEstateIndia.py`.

+## Usage

+#### Customization
-  - I have written this script to scrape only *commercial properties for lease*.
-You can modify the URLs and Payloads according to your specific needs.
+- The script is set up to scrape only *commercial properties for lease*.
+You can tailor it to your specific needs by modifying the URLs and payloads.
+Look for the comments `#Change accordingly` in the code for guidance.

-      - I've commented **#Change accordingly** wherever changes are required for tailoring your own custom request.
+#### City IDs
-  - City ids are necessary to scrape all the details, so for that I've written a separate script which takes list of cities and returns a dictionary containing city name and city id as key:value pairs respectively.
-This can then be passed to the main realEstateIndia class while instantiating it to get the output.
+- City IDs are necessary to scrape all the details.
+To obtain city IDs, you can use the separate script provided, which takes a list of cities and returns a dictionary containing city names and city IDs as key-value pairs.
+You can then pass this dictionary to the main `realEstateIndia` class when instantiating it to get the desired output.

-  - Previously I tried using csv instead of xlsx but there was an issue with phone-number while viewing on MS EXCEL.
-  - It's really slow (300 properties in ~7 minutes) as I haven't incorporated multithreading/multiprocessing.
-BUT YOU CAN.
+#### Output Format
+- The script saves data in xlsx format instead of CSV to avoid issues with phone numbers when viewing in MS Excel.

+#### Performance
+- The script's performance can be slow (e.g., scraping 300 properties in approximately 7 minutes) because it doesn't incorporate multithreading or multiprocessing.
+However, you can implement these features to improve speed.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+- This script was created for educational purposes and should be used responsibly and in accordance with RealEstateIndia's terms of service.
+- Special thanks to the BeautifulSoup and Requests libraries for making web scraping easier.
+- Feel free to modify and customize the script to suit your specific web scraping requirements.